 Transfer of viral diseases

 - Trim the infected or damaged parts using sterilized pruners to prevent the extent of infection to other parts or plants.

-- Remove the eggs, larvae, or droppings of pests using low-pressure water from the leaves and stems.
+- Remove the eggs, larvae, or pests’ droppings using low-pressure water from the leaves and stems.

 - Rub the affected parts with insecticidal soap or spray Neem oil for pests like mealy bugs and mites.

-- Keep pesticides like Bonide as the last line of defense against bugs, as excess use can be harmful.
+- Keep pesticides like Bonide as the last defense against bugs, as excess use can be harmful.

 To prevent the possibility of infection in your Peperomia plant, try these solutions.

 - Keep the watering to a minimum, as overwatering may attract the larvae of fungus gnats in the soil.